 For one of the most scenic things to do in Dubrovnik, jump on the city’s cable car to ascend 1,300ft up Mount Srđ.
 At the top is the ruined Napoleonic fort where the Croatian army sought cover during the 1990s conflict.
 Today, it’s home to the Homeland War Museum, which displays maps, memorabilia and chilling footage.
 Note: Dubrovnik Cable Car is temporarily closed; try a buggy safari instead.

-Our collection of places to stay on the Dubrovnik Riviera can either put you in the heart of the action or near one of the sleepy seaside villages, a short walk to one of the beaches that dot the coastline or nestled in the hills.
+Our collection of places to stay in Dubrovnik Old Town puts you in the heart of the action, or choose a home on the Dubrovnik Riviera near one of the sleepy seaside villages, a short walk to one of the beaches that dot the coastline or nestled in the hills.
 Use your villa as the ideal base to explore everything the region has to offer (now you’re in the know after reading this Dubrovnik travel guide!), and as a retreat when you’re ready to rest and recharge.
 Whatever you’re looking for from your holiday to Dubrovnik, our concierge team is on hand to sort out any extras you’d like – from maids to local in-house chefs, and anything else you fancy!

 11 reasons you need to visit Croatia